DoSOCSv2/DoSOCSv2/README.md

 the database file path in variable `connection_uri` to whatever path you like, e.g.:

-    connection_uri = sqlite:////home/tom/.dosocs2.sqlite3
+    connection_uri = sqlite:////home/tgurney/.dosocs2.sqlite3

-You also need to set the path of the default `nomos` scanner (part of FOSSology) if it is not already correct.
+If you have [FOSSology](http://www.fossology.org/) installed, you also need to set the path of the default `nomos` scanner if it is not already correct.

 Finally, to create all necessary tables and views in the database: